../

 func :: a %1 -> b

-For example, the matrix filling above can be written as:
+For example, filling the matrix above can be written as:

 a <- fillMatrix a

-And matrix multiplication can be written like this:
+And matrix multiplication can be written as:

 (c, a, b) <- matMul c a b